 The compensation you receive depends on your personal circumstances and the impact mesothelioma has on your life.
 Factors such as loss of income now and into the future and any care costs will also be taken into account.

 If a family member has died from mesothelioma, you may be able to claim as a dependent on their income.
-This includes: if you are a widow or widower, partner or a child or dependant of the deceased.
+This includes if you are a widow or widower, partner, child, or dependant of the deceased.
 We can give you more advice if this applies to you.

 Every case is different.
-Our specialist asbestos disease solicitors will work as quickly as possible to secure the maximum compensation available to ensure you and your family have peace of mind and a financially secure future.
+Our specialist mesothelioma solicitors will work as quickly as possible to secure the maximum compensation available to ensure you and your family have peace of mind and a financially secure future.

-We may also be able to secure early, interim payments (an immediate payment to meet your needs) before a final settlement has been reached, so it’s important to get in touch with us as soon as possible, so that we can help alleviate any financial concerns you have.
+We may also be able to secure early, interim payments (an immediate payment to meet your needs) before a final settlement has been reached.
+This means it is important to get in touch with us as soon as possible, so that we can help alleviate any financial concerns you have.

 Starting a mesothelioma compensation claim is straightforward.
-To begin your claim, contact us on Freephone 0800 884 0777 or online for a free, no obligation chat.
-Click here to learn more about our team and the high level of expertise in your area of injury.
+To begin your claim, contact us on Freephone 0800 884 0777, email email@example.com or complete our online form for a free, no obligation chat.
+Click here to learn more about our team and our high level of experience and expertise in mesothelioma claims.

-After an initial consultation phone call, your specialist solicitor will come to visit you in your home – or a location at your convenience – to discuss the details of your claim.
+After an initial consultation phone call, your specialist solicitor will visit you in your home or a location at your convenience – or online if you prefer – to discuss the details of your claim.
 This will include information such as your work history and the impact that your illness has on your day-to-day life, so they can understand your needs and advise you on the compensation you may be able to claim.